 Our favourite rooms

 Dressed with oak floors, glass-walled bathrooms and tactile wool throws, rooms here are light-filled and unabashedly contemporary.
 Quinta Duplex Suites have bath tubs with wow-worthy views of the Douro River.
 On the fourth and fifth floors, Quinta Panorama Suites have sweeping views of the river and vineyards from enormous windows.
-Converted from old cellars, the Vineyard Pool Villa has access to a garden and dreamy plunge pool.

 Down a flight of steps from the restaurant’s terrace, the outdoor unheated saltwater pool is a cobalt blue number framed by neat rows of sunloungers and serene views of the surrounding hills.
 A small poolside bar serves light lunch snacks and tipples.
 Equipped with water jets, the hotel’s indoor heated spa pool is open to all adult guests; it gets plenty of light through magnificent floor-to-ceiling windows.